Call of Duty: Black Ops — Cold War multiplayer will be frenetic

 Hands-on mayhem

-The first map that I played was a round of Domination on the ship map, dubbed Armada, which is set aboard Russian vessels in the North Atlantic.
+I played a round of Domination on the ship map, dubbed Armada, which is set aboard Russian vessels in the North Atlantic.
 The map has three big ships that are connected to each other via ziplines.
 You can ride on the ziplines back-and-forth and shoot enemies that you can take by surprise.
 I enjoyed the lines, which were absurdly stable for being on ships on the high seas.
 This map had a little lag for some reason, but I managed to finish the mission fine.
 I carried a light machine gun into the battle, and it served me well.
 But I wasn’t particularly quick on the draw.
 Some parts were slow, but it never took me longer than 30 seconds to get into the action.

 I also played a round of Domination on the Miami map, where you can admire the neon hotels that are reminiscent of Miami Vice.
 The lights, skies, pools, and reflections on this nighttime map are beautiful.
 While it’s dark, the many lights make it feel like you are fighting during the daytime.
 The many paths and corridors on this map made it easy for me to get lost.
 It’s inspired by Miami’s famous Ocean Drive, and you can either flank, find high ground to snipe from, or run right down the street.